Skip to content

 C-Nav 50.0 40.3 55.8 46.5 56.3 46.5 52.2 42.2

-C-Nav outperforms Data Replay by an average of 2.75% SR across all four architectures, without storing raw trajectories.
+C-Nav outperforms Data Replay by 2.75% in average SR across the four architectures without requiring the storage of raw trajectories.

-Ablation Study: Contribution of Dual-Path Components (HM3D, SR%)
+Ablation Study: Contribution of Dual-pathway Components (HM3D, SR%)

-Ablation RNN-Avg RNN-Last Trans-Avg Trans-Last Bev-Avg Bev-Last LLM-Avg LLM-Last
+Ablation Setting RNN-Avg RNN-Last Trans-Avg Trans-Last Bev-Avg Bev-Last LLM-Avg LLM-Last

-Removing feature distillation reduces average SR by approximately 22% on HM3D; removing feature replay reduces it by approximately 12%, indicating that encoder representation drift is the primary source of forgetting.
+Removing feature distillation leads to an average SR decrease of approximately 22% (HM3D), while removing feature replay results in a 12% drop, indicating that representation drift of the encoder is the primary source of forgetting.

 Uniform (50%) 43.2 50.5 49.4 47.7